AIminions/Python/README.md

-# Pandas_command
+# Pandas Study
-for the command
+for the study
-dd111